chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 ### Aside: The Metaphysics of Death

-Before we continue, we make a brief detour into the metaphysical.
-With we assume their validity, the axioms enumerated in the prior section gives us the means to deduce a few theorems about the metaphyscal nature of Death.
-We will call these theorems, the "_theorems of Nothingness_".
+Before we continue, we make a brief detour into metaphysics.
+When we assume their validity, the axioms enumerated in the prior section gives us the means to deduce a few theorems about the metaphyscal nature of Death.
+We will shall call these theorems, the "_theorems of Nothingness_".

+---

-First Theorem of Nothingness: If Death is unknowable through phenomena (<sup><sub>failed contingency</sub></sup>)  and if unknowability is phenomenally equivalent to Nothing(<sup><sub>precluded existence</sub></sup>), then, by syllogism, Death is Nothing.
+First Theorem of Nothingness: If Death is unknowable through phenomena (<sup><sub>failed contingency</sub></sup>)  and if unknowability is phenomenally equivalent to Nothing (<sup><sub>non-equivalence</sub></sup>), then, by syllogism, Death is Nothing.

 Second Theorem of Nothingness: If all Beings will die (<sup><sub>precluded existence</sub></sup>) and if Death is Nothing (<sup><sub>first theorem of Nothingness</sub></sup>), then, by syllogism, all Beings will become Nothing.

-Final Theorem of Nothingness: If all Beings become Nothing (<sup><sub>second theorem of Nothingness</sub></sup>),
+Third Theorem of Nothingness: All Beings become Nothing (<sup><sub>second theorem of Nothingness</sub></sup>), but Being is not identical to existence, therefore Nothing is existent.

+--

+In the preceding, we take note that Nothingness, in its proper ontological place, does not negate existence.
+Existence is something over and above Nothingness.
+This should be obvious upon reflection, when we consider the possible meaning of the symbols: 0, null, none, empty, void, etc..
+If Being is to have a relation to Death, then as a pre-condition we must be able to find Nothing in our Being with which to relate to it.

+But, we have already assumed that Death is unknowable through phenomena.
+This, taken in conjunction with the non-equivalence of existence and appearance, implies if knowability is to apply to Death at all it must occur through existence, rather than appearance.
+But since knowability is knowability _of appearance_, we therefore conclude Death is unknowabile through existence or appearance.

 ## A Kantian Counterargument